OSLC/oslc-service/README.md

 	"dependencies": {"oslc-service": "~0.0.1"},

-3) Edit app.js and add whatever Express middleware you need including ldp-service. ldp-service-jena also provides access to its Apache Jena database in case additional middleware needs direct access to the database. ldp-service-jena has not been published to npm yet, so it will need to be access locally.
+3) Edit app.js and add whatever Express middleware you need including ldp-service. ldp-service can be customized to support any type of database (it is currently in production).
+For setting up ldp-service, we will use ldp-service-jena as an example. ldp-service-jena provides access to its Apache Jena database in case additional middleware needs direct access to the database. ldp-service-jena has not been published to npm yet, so it will need to be access locally.

 	var ldpService = require('./ldp-service-jena');
 	app.use(ldpService());